Liberia president sacks 10 officials told to return to fight Ebola

 “These government officials showed insensitivity to our national tragedy and disregard for authority,” said the statement released late on Saturday.
 It did not make clear what role the government expected the officials to play in the response to the crisis, or why they were out of the country.

-The contagious, haemorrhagic fever was first discovered in eastern Guinea in March and has since killed more than 2,400 people, mostly in Liberia, Sierra Leone and Guinea, making it the worst Ebola outbreak the world has seen.
+The contagious, hemorrhagic fever was first discovered in eastern Guinea in March and has killed more than 2,400 people, mostly in Liberia, Sierra Leone and Guinea, making it the worst Ebola outbreak the world has seen.

+In the process, it has stretched the understaffed and poorly resourced healthcare systems of those countries to breaking point.

 The World Health Organization (WHO) has warned that the epidemic is spreading exponentially in Liberia, where more than half of the deaths have been recorded.
 It has said that thousands are at risk of contagion in the coming weeks.